php-fig/fig-standards/proposed/container.md

 ### 1.3 Recommended usage

-Users SHOULD NOT pass a container into an object, so the object can retrieve *its own dependencies*.
+Users SHOULD NOT pass a container into an object so that the object can retrieve *its own dependencies*.
-Users doing so are using the container as a Service Locator.
-Service Locator usage is generally discouraged.
+This means the container is used as a [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) which is a pattern that is generally discouraged.

 Please refer to section 4 of the META document for more details.